Community Health and Prevention

-Ana Martinez-Donate is an associate professor of Community Health and Prevention in the Dornsife School of Public Health at Drexel University, joining the School in September 2015.
+Ana Martinez-Donate is a professor of Community Health and Prevention in the Dornsife School of Public Health at Drexel University, joining the School in September 2015.
 Previously, she was a tenured faculty in the Department of Population Health Sciences, University of Wisconsin–Madison.
-From 2005-2007, she was an Assistant Professor at the Graduate School of Public Health, San Diego State University.
 She was trained in Health Psychology and received her PhD from Universidad Autónoma de Madrid, Spain, in 1999.
 She completed post-graduate studies in Epidemiology at the National School of Public Health, Spain (2000) and received post-doctoral training at San Diego State University, focusing on health promotion, behavioral epidemiology, and community health.

-Martinez-Donate's work has focused primarily on Latino immigrants and other disadvantaged populations.
+Martinez-Donate's research work has focused primarily on Latino populations in the U.S. and Mexico.
 She applies a social ecological framework to the analysis of behavioral and social determinants of population health and the development and evaluation of community-based interventions for disease prevention and health promotion.

 On Twitter: @amdonate

 - Community Engaged Research

 - Immigrant Health